GhoulMage/Dream-Emerald/README.md

 * Expiring a Repel will prompt the use of another one
 * Eggs hatch at level 1
 * Use Pokéball out of battle to change Pokéballs of your Pokémon
+* Low Health Beep does not longer loop

 ### Pokémon Sound Type Added